Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 _By design, Global Admins are blocked from managing objects which have been assigned to RMAU.
 An assignment as "User Administrator" in scope of the certain RMAU is needed to manage objects from a RMAU._

-_*Important note*: There’s a conflict for managing objects which are assigned to RMAU but also protected by Azure AD privileged assignments (such as active assignment to role-assignable groups or active/eligible assignment to Azure AD admin roles).
+**Important note**: _There’s a conflict for managing objects which are assigned to RMAU but also protected by Azure AD privileged assignments (such as active assignment to role-assignable groups or active/eligible assignment to Azure AD admin roles).
 Those objects are already restricted to be managed by GA and PRA only.
 If you add those objects to an RMAU, the inheritance will be disable and there’s no option to assign GA or PRA role particular on RMAU-Level.
 Therefore, make sure that protected objects by Azure AD roles and role-assignable groups will not be also protected by RMAU.
 Otherwise, you have no option to manage them until the RMAU assignment will be removed._

 ### Owner of Role-Assignable Groups (with/without enabled PIM for Groups)

 Delegation to manage role-assignable groups as permanent or eligible "Owner" will be restricted when the groups are member of a RMAU.
 Assigning RMAU-scoped permissions as "Group Administrators" will also not allow to manage this group.
-As already mentioned in the side note and described in the previous table, this type of objects will be already protected by another built-in protection and layer in Azure AD.
+As already mentioned in the side note and described in the previous table, this type of objects will be already protected by another built-in protection layer in Azure AD.
 You should consider managing these objects outside of RMAU and ask yourself if additional protection by RMAU is really needed.

 Microsoft has documented this behavior as [limitation of RMAUs](https://learn.microsoft.com/en-us/azure/active-directory/roles/admin-units-restricted-management#limitations).